IIIF/prezi-2-to-3/README.md

 * `deref_links` : Should links without a `format` property be dereferenced and the HTTP response inspected for the media type?
 The default is `True`.
 * `debug` : Are we in debug mode and should spit out more warnings than normal?
 The default is `False`

+# FAQ

+* Does this rely on iiif-prezi's ManifestFactory?
+No. It has as few dependencies as possible to allow it to be ported to other languages.
+* Is it up to date?
+It is developed by two of the IIIF Editors (@azaroth42 and @zimeon) and we try to keep it up to date with the latest draft version 3.0 Presentation API specs.
+* Are PRs welcome?
+Yes :)